-How to Prepare Your Demo
+How to Prepare Your Demo EP

 There are countless ways to get your music heard, especially now that smartphones and websites are giving indie musicians more power and flexibility than ever before.
 Yet for all the creative tactics new musicians have at their disposal, two of the best and most effective strategies are old, tried-and-true standbys: performing live music, and producing a good demo.
+Most often this first release is marketed as a bands first EP.
+In today’s current streaming landscape, the way one leads up to and releases a demo EP follows a pretty standard timeline of releasing a single or two from the EP one at a time, and then the whole EP at a later date, once the singles have drawn attention to the demo and band.

 Every musician knows that well-crafted demos are important — but why?
 Think back on your own experiences, and you’ll have a big part of the answer.

 So how exactly is this done?
-You know what a demo is, but how do you make a successful demo that stands out from the crowd?
-Musical taste is subjective, and creating the “perfect” demo will always be a tricky endeavor, but this article will help you get started by going over a few essentials to consider when creating and producing a viable demo.
+You know what a demo EP is, but how do you make a successful demo that stands out from the crowd?
+Musical taste is subjective, and creating the “perfect” demo will always be a tricky endeavor, but this article will help you get started by going over a few essentials to consider when creating and producing a viable first EP.
 No matter what your band sounds like or what genre you perform, these basic tips should help point you in the right direction.

 In school, teachers tell students to think about their audience before writing a paper.
 This lesson applies to music, too.
 The very first thing you need to do when preparing your demo is to establish who the demo is actually for.
 Are you producing this demo to give to family and friends, are you going to be selling this tape after the show, or are you planning on giving this tape to a representative at a major record label?
 The answer to that question impacts the contents of your demo tape.